 Then use the hostname you specified above:

-Note: Your local machine needs to be able to refer to the hostname you specified which might require a hosts entry
+Your local machine must to be able to refer to the hostname you specified (which might require a hosts entry):

-The port specified for the JMX host needs to match the system property and the exposed port (if using Docker):
+If you’re using Docker, the port specified for the JMX host needs to match the system property and the exposed port:

 Next open the new remote JMX process:

-When running into memory related issues, typically the first question we want to know is what is consuming extra memory?
+When running into memory-related issues, typically the first question to ask is: what is consuming extra memory?
 A heap dump will take a snapshot of everything in memory at that specific point of time.
 That memory snapshot can be analyzed later by tools like the Eclipse Memory Analyzer Tool.
 Create a heap dump from the “Monitor” tab:

 Another useful picture of a running Metabase system is a Thread Dump.
-In cases when Metabase appears hung or extremely slow, a thread dump will indicate what each thread is executing (or blocked on) for that specific point in time.
-Collect a thread dump via the “Threads” tab:
+In cases when Metabase appears stalled or extremely slow, a thread dump will indicate what each thread is executing (or blocked on) for that specific point in time Collect a thread dump via the “Threads” tab:

 Further reading